adamsilver/fdpb/06-Filter.md

 ## 1. Designing a global search in responsive header

+If search is used a lot, don't make people click a magnifying glass.
+It's really annoying.
+Also once someone searches, at least consider keepign it open.

 ## 2. Search shouldn't just find products [https://medium.com/uie-brain-sparks/content-and-design-are-inseparable-work-partners-5e1450ac5bba](Jared Spool)

 ## 3. Do we really need it?
 Kidly didn't do search as product taxonomy so small.
 Let Google do it.

 ## 4. Filter

-- Don't make links look like checkbox/radios
+- Don't make links look like checkbox/radios (https://medium.com/@z_rose/oh-boy-form-design-df6a71e39d60)
 - Material honesty - check Resilient Web Design book for ref.
 - AND = checkboxes
 - OR = radios